Best astrophotography cameras 2024: Capture the cosmos

 Even with one of the best astrophotography cameras, though, you're still not quite set to start taking great pictures of the Milky Way; the camera body is just one part of the equation…

-Firstly, you'll need an appropriate optic – the slow kit lens that came bundled with the camera won't really be up to the job.
-Invest in a fast, wide-angle lens – fast meaning an aperture with a large f-number (such as f/1.8 or f/2.8), and wide-angle meaning something ideally between 10mm and 24mm.
+The right lens Firstly, you'll need an appropriate optic — the slow kit lens that came bundled with the camera won't really be up to the job.
+Invest in a fast, wide-angle lens — fast meaning an aperture with a large f-number (f/1.8 is ideal, no higher than f/2.8), and wide-angle meaning something ideally between 10mm and 24mm.
 Prime lenses (with a fixed focal length) tend to be both faster and sharper, though zoom lenses (with a variable focal length) offer greater versatility at the expense of speed.

-Since you'll be shooting long exposures of 30 seconds or so, you're going to need something to keep your camera rock-steady.
-Travel tripods and vlogging-friendly Gorillapods will do in a pinch, but you should really invest in a full size, heavy tripod with as few sections as possible.
-You want to ensure that your camera is being held as rigid as possible, since even a slight gust of wind will be visible when shooting a long exposure.
+A sturdy tripod Since you'll be shooting long exposures of 30 seconds or so, you're going to need something to keep your camera rock-steady.
+Travel tripods and vlogging-friendly Gorillapods will do in a pinch, but you should really invest in a full-size, sturdy tripod.
+You want to ensure that your camera is being held as rigid as possible since even a slight gust of wind will be visible when shooting a long exposure.

 James Artaius